 Step 5 – Ask Readers to Like Your Post and Sign Up for Your Email List

 At the end of each of my Medium posts, I ask readers to recommend the post by clicking on the heart if they enjoyed it.
 When readers recommend a story, it is shared with their followers.
+(Note: Medium has recently replaced hearts with a feature called claps.
+It works the same as hearts, but readers can leave up to 50 claps to show how much they enjoyed your piece.)

 I also have a link back to my site where I tell readers they can grab a free copy of my eBook.
 Often I also include a link to the landing page where they can sign-up to get an invitation to my Facebook Group (I’ve designed the landing page to display nicely on a mobile phone).